 After completing my Promotora training, I was excited to share my expertise and knowledge with the Proyecto Projimo clinic staff.
 As an experienced nurse, I imagined distributing medications, helping change dressings, interpreting lab results, or taking blood pressures.
 Little did I know, those skills that I regarded so highly would be of no use in this clinic.

 I reported for my first day, and Mari rolled up in her wheelchair to meet me.
+She had completed the "promotora" course years earlier and ran this clinic in close collaboration with David Werner.
+She was clearly "la jeffa".
 I introduced myself as she quickly sized me up.
 Since Mari couldn't pronounce my first name, she demanded to know my middle name.
 Then she proclaimed, "From now on, your name is Anna."
 This sudden switch of names was completely disorienting and made some people wonder if I was daft.
 They were confused as to why I was so slow to respond when they tried to get my attention by calling "Anna."
 There was no way to explain to them that for my entire life, everyone called me "Beverly" and that's why I wasn't responding to the Spanish version of my middle name, "Anna."

 Thankfully, after a few weeks, I eased into this newly assigned first name and began to relish my recently updated identity.
 A month after I arrived back in the States, you could still overhear me saying, "Si, soy Anna, promotora de salud rural."

 Ready to get to work in the clinic, I recognized that Mari was a no-nonsense person who was comfortable giving directions.
-She had completed the "promotora" course years earlier and ran this clinic in close collaboration with David Werner.
-She was clearly "la jeffa".
+After a few days of being assigned cleaning duties, Mari finally announced that she would permit me to help with dressing changes.
 The permanent patients included half a dozen men with hemi or quadriplegia, primarily resulting from gunshot wounds that had no place else to go, given the limited resources in the Mexican Healthcare System.
 There were other individuals with a variety of conditions, including polio, cerebral palsy, and missing limbs, who labored in the metal workshop.
 They welded custom wheelchairs and metal frames for chairs to earn money to keep the clinic afloat.